 Here are some other expenses you may want to take into account depending on your situation:

 - You may need to invest in a desk and a comfy chair so that you can have some semblance of an office at home.
-Do not go overboard trying to make it look like the Facebook headquarters but do make sure you have a decent place to work.

 - Your electric bills, heating, etc may increase since you will be spending more time at home.